openharmony/docs/en/application-dev/quick-start/start-overview.md

 2. Install DevEco Studio and configure the development environment.
 For details, see [Setting Up the Development Environment](https://developer.harmonyos.com/en/docs/documentation/doc-guides-V3/environment_config-0000001052902427-V3).

-When you are done, follow the instructions in [Getting Started with ArkTS in Stage Model](start-with-ets-stage.md), [Getting Started with ArkTS in FA Model](start-with-ets-fa.md), and [Getting Started with JavaScript in FA Model](start-with-js-fa.md).
+When you are done, you can set out to build your first application in the stage or FA model.
+For details, see [Building the First ArkTS Application in Stage Model](start-with-ets-stage.md), [Building the First ArkTS Application in FA Model](start-with-ets-fa.md), and [Building the First JavaScript Application in FA Model](start-with-js-fa.md).